pipiscrew/DBManager/2_patterns/heroku/exchange_postgre_records_with_your_site_sqlite/readme.md

 after 3months :

-as more fields added to Postgre, the transcation now reach the 3.4mins, I came up with new idea of how to transfer the recordset to your server.
+as more fields added to Postgre, the transaction now reach the 3.4mins, I came up with new idea of how to transfer the recordset to your server.
 The method is to use the bzip2 (where is enabled by default on heroku.PHP installation).
 So the plan is at heroku select the records and dump it (bzip2) to a file, then upload the file to your server unwrap it and import the records http://www.pipiscrew.com/2017/11/servera-wrap-bzip2-database-recordset-serverb-unwrap-it/ .

 A test gave me :